|

 gave a 700-word written report.
 He had explained to his father why

-not been able to visit.
-The prison is mainly for felons (rather
+been able to visit.
+The prison is mainly for felons (rather than political

-than political prisoners).
-Hada was in an 8-inmate cell with no
+prisoners).
+Hada was in an 8-inmate cell with no sunlight.
+He had

-sunlight.
-He had become totally gray-haired and "looked so
+become totally gray-haired and "looked so thin and small".

 On March 26, 2008, Xinna sent an open